notus-sh/chapecron/README.md

 Supported options:

 * `-c` or `--config`: Specify a configuration file (See Configuration below).
 * `-e` or `--exec`: Specify the command to execute.
   This alternative can be usefull if you want to redirect chapecron output or send it to the background.

+As the whole point of `chapecron` is to be a silent supervisor for your cron jobs, these should be the only options you use in your crontabs but some more are supported for convenience :

 * `-h` or `--help`: Display usage instructions and exit.
 * `-v` or `--verbose`: Increase verbosity.
   Can be used up to two times.
+Can help you to debug a configuration.
 * `--version`: Display version informations and exit.

-As the whole point of `chapecron` is to be a silent supervisor for your cron jobs, verbosity options only exists to ease debugging a configuration.

 ### Examples